• Skip to primary navigation

 I really love this tasty Serious Eats recipe for Pressure Cooker Mushroom Risotto.

-6. Decadent Beef Cheek Rendang in 60 minutes
+6. Decadent Beef Cheek Rendang in 80 minutes cook time

 This is one of the recipes I developed that I'm really proud of.
 Drawing on a rich tradition from Indonesia, this Rendang combines my favourite recipes and adapts them to the pressure cooker.
 This is a seriously delicious and unforgettable dish.
 Get the recipe here for Pressure Cooker Beef Cheek Rendang.